The Dekker House

 Historical Context

 When Dekker built his house in 1965, Albuquerque was booming, fueled by defense contracts and population growth.
 The region’s economic surge meant new neighborhoods sprung up rapidly, especially near military bases.
-Dekker’s firm thrived in this atmosphere, creating high-end homes for the city’s growing professional class while smaller developers handled the sprawling suburbs.
+Dekker’s firm thrived in this atmosphere, designing high-end homes for the city’s growing professional class while other developers handled the sprawling suburbs.

 Modernist Design: Simple, Open, Unadorned